kylemur/Java/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}
+{Talk about what you are trying to accomplish as a software engineer to further your learning.}
+I have experience with C, C++, and C#, so I wanted to learn Java because it is in the same family.

 {Provide a description of the software that you wrote to demonstrate the Java language.}

 {Describe your purpose for writing this software.}
+I made a paint program because I do not have very much experience with GUIs and I want to broaden my programming knowledge.
+My current GUI experience is from making a couple programs with Python that use a GUI and other programs with HTML, CSS, and JavaScript (basically making a GUI).

 {Provide a link to your YouTube demonstration.
 It should be a 4-5 minute demo of the software running and a walkthrough of the code.
 Focus should be on sharing what you learned about the language syntax.}